LAW OFFICES OF MATTHEW T. MARIN, ESQ. INC.

 What do you like best about your career?

 I enjoy litigating cases.
 I like that I am in court every day and in multiple courts on most days.
 I enjoy fighting for my client's rights and investigating and exhausting every defense while pushing the case to trial, if need be.

 My style is exacting and tenacious.
 I explore every legal issue and attack cases from every direction while at the same time remaining personable and friendly with the prosecution to ensure that you, my client, gets the best possible resolution in your case.

-In my free time I enjoy surfing, skiing, boating, and spending time with my friends and family.
+In my free time I enjoy surfing, skiing, boating, and traveling.